 Fund Project Name Short Description Recovery Supports Cost ESSER I Edmodo Professional Network and K-5 Learning Management System New state-wide platform to support remote learning for K-5 and create virtual space for educators and school administrators to communicate best practices.
 A second stage included the addition of Zoom capabilities. \$322,432 ESSER I PBS Learning Kits Learning kits created by Vermont PBS, in partnership with AOE staff, and distributed in summer 2021 to young learners attending 21C programs.
 The goal of AOE's partnership with Vermont PBS is to provide access to free educational programming, curricular connections, and in- person and distance learning tutorials that are publicly available to families.
-These kits were distributed summer 2021 to young children attending 21C programs and include: \$50,000 Directions for educational and enrichment activities students can do at home; Materials needed for activities; Books related to topic of kit; and Connections to PBS programming and resources.
-ESSER I Social emotional Development and support of a website In anticipation of a greater need for social, emotional, and mental health \$378,000

-Fund Project Name Short Description Recovery Supports Cost and Mental Health containing curated materials on best practice for educators to ensure students' social emotional, and mental health/well- being supports for students, AOE will contract with an outside vendor.
+These kits were distributed summer 2021 to young children attending 21C programs and include: • Directions for educational and enrichment activities students can do at home; • Materials needed for activities; • Books related to topic of kit; and • Connections to PBS programming and resources. \$50,000 ESSER I Social emotional and Mental Health Development and support of a website containing curated materials on best practice for educators to ensure students' social emotional, and In anticipation of a greater need for social, emotional, and mental health supports for students, AOE will contract with an outside vendor.
 Even prior to COVID-19, inequities have existed in access to services available.
-Initial data from Recovery Plan needs assessments indicate a widespread need across LEAs for new approaches to supporting students in these areas.
+Initial data from Recovery Plan needs assessments indicate a widespread need across \$378,000

+Fund Project Name Short Description Recovery Supports Cost mental health/well- being LEAs for new approaches to supporting students in these areas.
 Prior to the pandemic, there existed limited attention to and integration of social, emotional and mental health into everyday curricula, as well as regional inequities in service availability.
-ESSER II Construction Consultant Consultant to support LEAs in facilities and construction projects AOE will contract with an experienced consultant to conduct an inventory of facilities in Vermont schools centered on identifying needs to address health and safety concerns. (approved by the Vermont GA) \$ 127,500 (through 9/30/23) ESSER II Summer Learning 2021 Subgrant to Vermont Afterschool AOE sub-granted to Vermont Afterschool to provide grants to summer programs to expand access to summer opportunities for all Vermont students as part of Governor Scott's priority to increase student engagement and improve social emotional and mental health. (approved by the Vermont GA) \$ 4,095,838 ESSER II Summer Learning and Afterschool 2021-2023 To be determined Amount allocated by the Vermont GA to conduct summer and afterschool programming. \$4,339,131 GEER II To be determined To be determined The Governor will use GEER II funds to respond to needs identified during the Recovery Planning process. \$1,930,818
+ESSER I Educator Summer Recess Park Pass Program Summer passes to VT state parks to support educator wellbeing and mental health Partnership with VT Agency of Natural Resources to provide VT educators with passes to all of VT's state parks. \$737,124 ESSER I Afghan Refugee Grant Grants to statewide refugee support organizations to support engagement with Afghan refugee community Summer programming and mentorship activities to engage newly arrived Afghan students and families and prepare them for 2022- 23 school year. \$200,000 ESSER I Federal Emergency Funds Dashboard Public facing dashboards to support transparency on use of LEA and SEA funds LEA dashboard highlighting the planned uses of ESSER and GEER funds, along with an SEA-level dashboard to support transparent use of funds and support stakeholder engagement around VT AOE priorities. \$57,645 ESSER II Construction Consultant Consultant to support LEAs in facilities and construction projects AOE will contract with an experienced consultant to conduct an inventory of facilities in Vermont schools centered on identifying needs to address health and safety concerns. (approved by the Vermont GA) \$ 127,500 (through 9/30/23) ESSER II Summer Learning 2021 Subgrant to Vermont Afterschool AOE sub-granted to Vermont Afterschool to provide grants to summer programs to expand access to summer opportunities for all Vermont students as part of Governor Scott's priority to increase student engagement and improve social emotional and \$ 4,095,838